 Interrogate the CV

-One warning sign to look out for is frequent job hopping or gaps between jobs, says Airene Tan, director of sales & marketing, commerce finance, healthcare & life sciences at Robert Walters Malaysia.
+One warning sign to look out for is frequent job hopping or gaps between jobs, says Airene Tan, director of sales & marketing, commerce finance, healthcare & tech at Robert Walters Malaysia.
 As technology continues to accelerate the speed at which businesses evolve, resilience and adaptability are two valuable qualities that hiring managers should look out for in their hires.

 “If a candidate has changed jobs multiple times within a short period, it may indicate a lack of resilience or issues with their commitment,” shares Airene.
 “Someone who left their previous roles when the going got tough is likely to do the same again.
 Look for someone who has a strong record of internal progression as that is often a sign of their work ethic and ability to deliver.”